 Plant Mint To Repel Mice and Ants

 Mint is a great plant to have around your house.
 It keeps ants and mice away.
 When the leaves are crushed or even rubbed, they are most effective as a natural repellent; therefore, choosing a place where they may be accidentally stepped on or rubbed against is not necessarily a bad thing.
 The one drawback to choosing mint is that you want to be mindful of how you plant this very invasive plant.
 One great way to prevent mint from crowding other plants is by digging a hole large enough for a large flowering pot.
 Plant the flowering pot in the ground, then fill it with dirt and plant the mint within the container, which will limit where the mint will grow, and it can be easily maintained.
 Each spring, you will need to dig up and repot it, because pots will begin to break down, allowing the roots to spread.

 Lavender Keeps Moths, Fleas, and Mosquitoes Away

 Lavender is a beautiful, pleasant smelling choice when warding off harmful bugs from your garden.
-It can be very difficult to grow, and is often not chosen due to its high maintenance.
+It can be very difficult to grow and is often not chosen due to its high maintenance.
 It does best in rocky, dry land; therefore, not generally ideal in most gardens.
 If you want to incorporate it into your garden, the Hidcote and the Munstead are the best choice in wetter climates.
-Munsteads are usually bluish-purple flowers, whereas Hidcotes are a dark purple.
-Aside from its ability to keep away some nuisance bugs, it also grows well with majority of vegetables and flowers; therefore, makes a great companion plant.
-These are great to dry and place in a satchel, because it will keep moths out of your closets and drawers.
+Munsteads are usually bluish-purple flowers, whereas Hidcotes are dark purple.
+Aside from its ability to keep away some nuisance bugs, it also grows well with the majority of vegetables and flowers; therefore, makes a great companion plant.
+These are great to dry and place in a satchel because it will keep moths out of your closets and drawers.